kvark/kvark.github.io/_posts/2024-10-19-environment-sampling.markdown

 ### Random within

-Once the texel of the environment map is chosen, it's not the end.
+If the sampling produced a texel coordinate of the environment map (as opposed to purely a direction), it's not the end.
 We need to generate a light direction, and it can come from anywhere covered by this texel.
 In the redundant case of 1x1 map, this can be the whole image!
 Thus, it may be required to randomly pick a direction *within* the texel area, to produce unbiased samples.
 I first tried to naively change the UV by random values within the texel:
 ```rust
 let uv = (vec2<f32>(texel_coords) + vec2<f32>(random(), random())) / vec2<f32>(texture_size);
 ```